 Q. What should I expect during the on-site interview?

 A. Prospective residents are responsible for travel and lodging costs for the interview at BIDMC.
 The interview process entails a full day (8:00 a.m. - 4:00 p.m.) of meetings with the Residency Director, clinical preceptors, administrative staff and the current residents and includes a tour of the facilities.
 Each applicant will be asked to present a 15 minute clinical case during the interview day.

 A. The annual salary for the 2014-2015 Residency Program is $44,000.

 Q. What are the staffing requirements?

-A. One evening shift per week and every fourth weekend.
+A. One evening shift per week and one weekend per month.

 Q. Do I need to be licensed in the State of Massachusetts (MA) at the start of residency?

 A. Residents must be eligible for licensure (reciprocity or examination) on initiation of the program and licensed within 60 days from the start of the residency.
-Candidates need 1500 hours of practical experience as a pharmacy intern to take the MA law exam.
-The MA Board of Pharmacy is currently accepting a maximum of 1000 hours from school based experiences (rotations) and the remaining 500 hours from practical experience.
 Please refer to the MA Board of Pharmacy for additional details regarding eligibility for MA licensure.